zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	&= \frac{\mu\_0^{-1}}{2} \frac{\eta}{c} \frac{2 \pi}{k^2} \mathcal{Im} \left\lbrace
 		\bm{E_0} \cdot \big[ \bm{E_1}(-\bm{n_i}) \big]^{\*} e^{-2 i k r} +
 		\bm{E_0^{\*}} \cdot \bm{E_1}(-\bm{n_i}) e^{2 i k r}
-	\right\rbrace = 0
+	\right\rbrace = 0,
 \end{aligned}
 $$

-because the expression inside the curly braces is a real number (cf. Eqn.
+since the expression inside the curly braces is a real number (cf. Eqn.
 3.5).

 Thus, assuming the observer is located in the radiation zone, *the incident and the scattered light only interfere in the forward direction*.
 The total amount of power participating in the interference phenomenon is